Xenos6666/TPT2_scripts/packages/factory/fastscan/README.md

 # Fast scan extension

-These are helper scripts made to make scanning items in the second floor of the factory easier.
+These are helper scripts to make scanning items in the second floor of the factory easier.
 It can make all required items of a given tier at once, with 3 modes : "ingredient", "producer" and "machine".

 Edit the `launch fast scan` script to use, put the mode you want in the `factory_target_type` variable, and the tier in the `factory_target_tier` variable.